lenard123/fastfood-pos-csharp/README.md

     - Try to change the build to x86 instead of Any CPU
     - If it still don't work, install [Microsoft Access 2010 redistributable](https://www.microsoft.com/en-US/download/details.aspx?id=13255)

+## Binary
+1. If you don't have Visual Studio and just want to download the system directly.
+Click [here](https://github.com/lenard123/fastfood-pos-csharp/releases/download/v1.0.0/v1.0.0.rar)
+2. Then Run the FastFoodPOS.exe

 Contact me here at my email lenard.mangayayam@gmail.com to get the password